mycrew-online/fenix-a319-czech-airforce-liveries/README.md

 ## 📥 Delivery & Fleet Renewal

 The first A319CJ (tail number 2801) was delivered on 30 January 2007, ferrying from Airbus in Hamburg to Prague–Kbely, marking a fresh era in VIP transport.
-The second aircraft arrived in October 2007, bringing the total to two in service.
+The second aircraft (tail number 3085) arrived in October 2007, bringing the total to two in service.
 These aircraft replaced older Tupolev Tu‑154M transports, streamlining the fleet for official use.

 ## 🎯 About A319CJ and its capabilities